‘Bold And The Beautiful’ Spoilers: Douglas Asks Hope To Be His Mom

 Taylor Hayes (Hunter Tylo) was the first person to voice her thoughts about Hope and Douglas.
 She told Ridge Forrester (Thorsten Kaye) that Hope and Douglas were bonding.
 She felt that Douglas was a child that needed a mother, and that Hope was a mother who needed a child.
 She opined that Hope could be Douglas’ mother if she and Thomas got together.
 Ridge pointed out that Hope was already married to Liam Spencer (Scott Clifton).

 Thomas has also noted the bond between Hope and Douglas.
-He had already expressed his gratitude towards the blonde for taking Douglas under her wing.
+He had already expressed his gratitude toward the blonde for taking Douglas under her wing.
 The Bold and the Beautiful spoilers, per The Inquisitr, state that Thomas will tell Hope that he and Caroline were no longer together at the time of her death.
 It seems as if Thomas will make Hope aware that although Caroline was the mother of his child, they were not romantically involved.
 By the end of their conversation, Hope will realize that Thomas is a single man.

 Thomas is affected when Hope goes out of her way to connect with Douglas.
 WATCH FULL EPISODE: https://t.co/qgxE0JcZ4J #BoldandBeautiful pic.twitter.com/RkXeB7ZgKD